pinglu85/algoExpert/Easy/palindrome-check.md

 true
 ```

-We can optimize the memory usage by converting it to a tail recursion, which is a specific form of recursion where the recursive call is at the very end of a function.
+We can optimize the memory usage by converting it to a tail recursion, where the recursive call is at the very end of a function.
 Some programming languages, such as C++ and JavaScript, have tail-call optimization, where the compiler/interpreter is able to avoid allocating a new stack frame for each recursive call by reusing the same one.
 As a result, the recursive calls will take constant space.

 The call stack for the tail-recursive version would look as follows: